dvloznov/finance-tracker/NOTION_SETUP.md

 ### Critical Configuration Notes:
 - **Description**: Must be Title (primary property)
+- **Transaction ID**: Must be Text type - Contains the unique BigQuery transaction ID for sync deduplication
 - **Date**: Must be Date type (not "Transaction Date")
 - **Category**: Must be Relation type pointing to Categories database
   - Each transaction links to ONE row in the Categories database